vitallan/dnsao/README.md

 The main branch should be stable.

 New releases and docker images are generated based on commit/push of a new tag in the format v0.0.0.
-The "latest" docker tag always points to the "prod" source tag and is built nightly.

 ## Configuration